Academic Supports

 Study Hall

-If you need support or guidance, please feel free to reach out to your Counselor and/or Assistant Principal.
+For additional guidance or support, please reach out to your Counselor or Assistant Principal.

-How to Ask your Teacher for Help: A Guide to Advocating for Yourself
+How to Ask for Help: A Guide to Self-Advocacy

 Be Kind to Yourself